zerotier/libzt/README.md

 ![Image](docs/img/methods.png)

+## Build instructions

+Check out our [Integrations](integrations/) to learn how to build and integrate this into your particular application.

 ## How does it work?

 We've built a special background service that pairs the ZeroTier protocol with a user-space [Lightweight IP (lwIP) stack](http://savannah.nongnu.org/projects/lwip/) to create a new way for you to bring your applications onto your virtual network.
-Check out our [Integrations](integrations/) to learn how to integrate this with your particular application.

 For a more in-depth explanation of our technology take a look at our [SDK Primer](docs/zt_sdk.md)